timescale/timescaledb/README.md

 ) AS time;

--- Once data is inserted into the columnstore we optimize the order and structure -- of each chunk to ensure optimal performance during querying DO $$
+-- Once data is inserted into the columnstore we optimize the order and structure -- this compacts and orders the data in the chunks for optimal query performance and compression DO $$
 DECLARE ch TEXT;
 BEGIN